BandBoxBrawl/BandBoxBrawl/README.md

 # Services That Aren't on my Linktree

-You can reach me via my Linktree at https://linktr.ee/BandBoxBrawl.
+You can reach me via my [Linktree](https://linktr.ee/BandBoxBrawl).
 However, certain services don't HAVE web profiles.
 That's what this section is for.

 Listed here is an assortment of codes and such.
 These do not launch nukes.
 Do not attempt to launch nukes with these.
 Not that you *couldn't* but still...